QualiTorque/qualitorque.github.io/docs/audit-log/audit-log-usage.md

   * Event-specific Data

 ## Data retention
-Audit data is stored in kept for 3 months.
+Audit data is streamed to the configured log management tool and retained according to the tool's data retention policy.

 ## Filters
 Data can be filtered according to: